Seminole Hard Rock Hotel & Casino Hollywood: Hard Rock Casino

-The current casino layout covers over 140000 sqft featuring slot machines and various table games including blackjack, baccarat, mini baccarat, Pai Gow poker, Let It Ride and three card poker.
-In June 2023, the State of Florida and the Seminole Tribe entered into another gaming compact authorizing live Crap and Roulette gambling, live sports betting, as well as allowing for additional expansion of two more properties in Hollywood, Florida.
-As of June 2018, the poker room is located in a former ballroom area, relocated from its prior venue due to ongoing construction work.
+As of December 2018, the casino layout covers over 140000 sqft featuring slot machines and various table games including blackjack, baccarat, mini baccarat, Pai Gow poker, Let It Ride and three card poker.
+In December 2023, the Seminole Tribe entered into another gaming compact authorizing live Crap and Roulette gambling, live sports betting, as well as allowing for additional expansion of two more properties in Hollywood.
+As of June 2018, the poker room was located in a former ballroom area, relocated from Seminole Paradise due to ongoing construction work.
+During the expansion, the casino was also modernized with updated HVAC and additional memorabilia.

-Blackjack is the most popular card game in the United States and was an addition to the casino.
+Blackjack was an addition to the casino.
 In a deal valued at $1.1 billion, former Governor Charlie Crist gave the Seminole Tribe a license for blackjack in its casinos.
 In exchange, The Seminole Tribe loaned the State of Florida $1.1 billion over the course of two years.
 On July 3, 2008, the Florida Supreme Court ruled that the governor's agreement was unconstitutional, but table games continue to operate because the Federal Department of the Interior approved the now-invalid pact with the state.
 The addition of blackjack to the Hard Rock casinos in Hollywood and Tampa gave credibility to its claim of being a major gambling destination.